bookkeeping tax

 A Schedule C is a form that US-based sole proprietor businesses need to complete to report to the IRS the amount of money they made or lost that year.

 The form’s instructions provide guidance on calculating taxable profit or loss, taking into account income and expenses, as well as deductions.
-It is important to note that there are also other forms required for self-employment taxes, such as Form 1040-ES and Schedule SE.
+Keep in mind that there are also other forms required for self-employment taxes, such as Form 1040-ES and Schedule SE.

 To be formal about things, the full name of this form is Form 1040 Schedule C: Profit or Loss From Business (Sole Proprietorship).